The Ultimate Guide to Dutch Food That You Don’t Want to Miss in Amsterdam

 I don’t think the Netherlands is particularly famous for their food which is a shame – I found it so comforting and delicious.
 Most of these dishes listed are quick, cheap, & easy … which means many of them make for great street food, too!

 If you’re wondering what the Netherlands are known for, look no further than this Dutch food guide.
-No trip to the Netherlands – and especially Amsterdam! – is complete without sampling these tasty dishes.
+These are the 7 best foods to eat in Amsterdam or anywhere else in the Netherlands!

 Most Famous Dutch Food: Stroopwafel